18F/handbook/_pages/welcome-to-TTS/classes/meetings-and-meeting-tools.md

 title: Meetings and meeting tools
 ---

-Here, you'll find a list of tools folks at 18F use to schedule meetings, along with information about some specific meetings at 18F.
+Here, you'll find a list of tools folks at TTS use to schedule meetings, along with information about some specific meetings at TTS.

 # <a id="general-meetings">General meetings</a>

 ## <a id="gsa-policy">Compliance with GSA policies</a>
 Our agency maintains a formal meeting, conference, and event policy which may be found [here](http://www.gsa.gov/portal/mediaId/205471/fileName/OAS_57851_Conference_and_Event_Management_(Signed_on_January_28__2015).action).
-The most applicable part of this policy for 18F is the approval requirement for internal meetings that _require the travel of more than six employees or will cost more than $10,000._ For these meetings, approval of both the Commissioner of the Technology Transformation Service and the Deputy Administrator of GSA via the [Salesforce Event Tracker](https://gsa.my.salesforce.com/a1b/o) system.
-For further information and help getting your request submitted, please contact our 18F Director of Operations (Patrick Bateman).
+The most applicable part of this policy for TTS is the approval requirement for internal meetings that _require the travel of more than six employees or will cost more than $10,000._ For these meetings, approval of both the Commissioner of the Technology Transformation Service and the Deputy Administrator of GSA via the [Salesforce Event Tracker](https://gsa.my.salesforce.com/a1b/o) system.
+For further information and help getting your request submitted, please go to the [#training-conferences](https://gsa-tts.slack.com/messages/training-conferences) Slack channel.

 ## <a id="your-own">Your own</a>